 Read about how geocaching has evolved in South Africa and hear about some South Africans' experiences whilst geocaching in our SA Geocaching Info articles

-As at April 2015, there are more than 11 000 geocaches hidden around South Africa and there are more than 2000 teams of geocachers (the folk doing the finding and hiding) from across the world found geocaches in South Africa.
+As at January 2017, there are almost 14 000 active geocaches across South Africa and during 2016 more than 9 500 teams of geocachers (the folk doing the finding and hiding) from across the world found geocaches in South Africa.

 A MEGA EVENT is a very large event that requires more than 500 people attending, and it spans over more than a day (typically).
 There are usually fun-filled activities and it is an opportunity to meet geocachers from far and wide.
 A Mega also has its own Event Icon, so it is a much sought after event cache to "attend".

 South Africa hosted its very first Mega Event in October 2012 at the Voortrekker Monument in Pretoria.
 It was a resounding success and geocachers from around the country and the world came together to enjoy three days of fun, caching and comraderie.
 The second Mega Event took place in October 2014 at Giba Gorge MTB Park just outside Durban.
 This was a fantastic event, packed full of sub-events, awesome caches and loads of prizes.
 The third South African Mega Event was in October 2016 in Cape Town, and was an adventure filled weekend with cachers from all over the world descending on the mother city.